DaemonArcfour/packet-retransmitter/README.md

 # packet-retransmitter

-Made to retransmit huffman packets throught hundreds of proxies.
+Made to retransmit huffman packets through hundreds of proxies.